-Throughout 2017, review and refinement of Results-Based Accountability (RBA) performance measures for MIDD 2 initiatives will be conducted whenever applicable, in consultation with providers.
+&lt;sup>138 Throughout 2017, review and refinement of Results-Based Accountability (RBA) performance measures for MIDD 2 initiatives will be conducted whenever applicable, in consultation with providers.
 Updates to performance measures that may result from this collaborative process will be reported in the next MIDD Annual Report in August 2018.

-The total Familiar Faces population in King County averages over 1,200 people per year, although only a portion of this group will be served via care management or care transition programs.
+&lt;sup>139 The total Familiar Faces population in King County averages over 1,200 people per year, although only a portion of this group will be served via care management or care transition programs.
 A similar dedicated DPA for the Law Enforcement Assisted Diversion (LEAD) program serves about 350 people.

 Year Activity Amount

 2017 partial year Dedicated deputy prosecuting attorney (DPA) for Familiar Faces, including its flexible care management and care transition teams \$47,091

-2017 Annual Expendit ure \$47,091
+2017 Annual Expendit 2017 Annual Expenditure

 2018 Dedicated DPA for Familiar Faces, including its flexible care management and care transition teams \$145,511

 2018 Annual Expenditure \$145,511

 Biennial Expenditure \$192,602